-Following the change in the accounting policy regarding property, plant and equipment from historic cost model to revaluation method, also the economic useful remaining life of the property, plant and equipment was revised as at 31 December 2023.
-The depreciation of property, plant and equipment based on the revised remaining useful life applies starting 1 January 2024.
+Following the change in the accounting policy regarding recognition of property, plant and equipment from historic cost model to revaluation method, also the economic useful remaining life of the property, plant and equipment was revised as at 31 December 2023 and is still applicable as of 31 March 2025.
 The change from cost to revaluation provide a more transparent and up to date picture of the value of the Company's assets.